Digital Nomad Exchange

 We asked expats and digital nomads what they find the most challenging about the local culture in Merida.
 They wrote...

 "Expats in Merida may find that the local culture and customs can be quite different from those of the West.
 They may struggle to adjust to the slower pace of life and high levels of bureaucracy, a marked distinction from the much faster pace of western countries.
 Additionally, developing trust with the locals can be difficult since strong relationships are a cornerstone of Mexican culture.
 Language barriers can be an issue as well, both in terms of verbal communication and understanding Spanish-language media and literature.
 Additionally, learning the religious customs and traditions may be a challenge for those unfamiliar with Catholicism.
-Finally, adjusting to the climate and local seasons can be a challenge; summers are incredibly hot and the heat and humidity often continue through the winter season," explained one expat living in Merida, Mexico.
+Finally, adjusting to the climate and local seasons can be a challenge; summers are incredibly hot and the heat and humidity often continue through the winter season," said a member in Merida, Mexico.

 Dream Pro Homes LuxuryDream Pro Homes Luxury